 Full handicap stableford competition.
 The name of the trophy comes as a nickname of Wayne Butler who donated the Head Down Follow Through and Let The Big Dog Eat trophies.
 The Curly Cup was bought out of the kitty funds but as Wayne had the two trophies already engraved we named the trophy after due to his generosity.

 The player of the year annual trophy that is awarded to who scores the highest total number of stableford points from their best four stableford point totals in the five competitions above.
 The name of the trophy comes from the person who donated the marvellous trophy.

 Keith Garby Clark.

 Four man team texas scramble competition.
 When we make the draw for this trophy we play one low handicapper, one high handicapper and two players from the middle of the handicaps to try and make all teams as equal as possible.
-The trophy came from before the society was reorganised in 2010 and was played as an annual christmas stableford trophy.
+The trophy came from before the society was reorganised in 2010 and was played as an annual Christmas stableford trophy.
 The trophy was first played for in 1999 and was played all the way up to 2010.
 The trophy was renamed in 2018 from the Christmas Texas Scramble to The Ray Jessney Memorial Trophy as a mark of respect of the passing of former golf society member Ray Jessney.

 2015 was the first year of the You Know You Want It Matchplay Trophy.
 No explanation is required for why the trophy is named that way.